 As I was contemplating this, my periods stopped and I started experiencing dryness and some irritation/burning in my vagina and hot flashes.
 I also started to become very symptomatic from my rectocele.
 I reflected on why I had considered surgery in the first place.

 In my mind, a rectocele, especially low down like mine, means a lack of support for the bladder and uterus.
 I also knew that a pessary was unlikely to work given how low my prolapse is.
 I wondered if restoring the anatomy would help bolster support for what is up above and allow me to then use a pessary if needed in the future.
 I also felt that having surgery before the prolapse had progressed or other organs were being affected would be beneficial.
-Finally, knowing how tissues in menopause thin, I felt that having surgery before menopause may have benefit.
+Finally, knowing how tissues in menopause are thin, I felt that having surgery before menopause may have benefits.

 I Felt Ashamed

-I have looked at research.
+I have looked at the research.
 I know the risks but I still felt like it was better to have surgery sooner than later.
 I asked my circle.
 The surgeons were in agreement with me.
 The pelvic floor physiotherapists, not so much.

 I remember ‘asking for a friend’ a few times because I was afraid of the reaction I would get from the physios.
 I felt ashamed that I was even considering surgery, especially given what I do for work!
 Thankfully, I was not judged.
 I was questioned but not judged and after hearing my line of thinking and my rationale, many supported my decision.

 A Different Physio

 I recently had an assessment done by a pelvic floor physiotherapist who I know well but have never been treated by.
 She has an ultrasound and is very movement focused.
 She found the internal scar tissue where my rectocele is and also found that I have a partial levator ani tear on my left side.